Approaching GMAT Critical Reasoning Answer Choices

 Why Are They Wrong?

 The various ways in which CR choices can be wrong is a bigger topic than I'm going to address today.
-Two chapters of the GMAT Verbal Bible are devoted to classifying the different types of common wrong answer choices on CR questions, and two more focus on common wrong answer choices in Reading Comprehension.
+Two chapters of the Total GMAT Verbal are devoted to classifying the different types of common wrong answer choices on CR questions, and two more focus on common wrong answer choices in Reading Comprehension.

 The key to getting better at GMAT Critical Reasoning is in recognizing what makes these wrong answers wrong.
 As you study, you may sometimes find it difficult to pinpoint in words why a correct answer is correct.
 However, you should always be able to see (and explain) why each wrong answer is wrong.